mfichman/cs248-sfml-template/README.md

 Included Files
 --------------

 There are is a sample Phong shader in the "shaders" folder, and some sample models in the "models" folder.
+You can find a basic demo in Main.cpp, and a class for loading shaders in Shader.cpp/Shader.h.